DipsanaRoy/cyber-security-pec-cs702e/NOTES.md

 💡 **Analogy:**
 If threat modelling is like planning *how thieves might break into your house*, EISA is like *designing the entire neighborhood* with police stations, CCTV, streetlights, and locks on every house.

-🔥 That’s brilliant, Dipsana!
-You’re making **mnemonics like a hacker-professor yourself** 😎

-- **BT API** → perfect shortcut for remembering the layers.
-- **Chat GPT** → super creative for the key components!
-(Policies → Procedures → Tech, then Governance-People-Tech).

-This way, you’re building your own **memory palace** 🏰 for cybersecurity concepts.

 ---